 I wake up on day two and instinctively look over to the bedside table to see what’s happening in the world.
-I pick up the phone but notice its shape is slightly different, only to remember in that moment the task which is before me and that I was in fact holding my partners phone and not mine.
+I pick up the phone but notice its shape is slightly different, only to remember at that moment the task which is before me and that I was in fact holding my partner’s phone and not mine.

 The pang of adrenaline comes back and subsides.
 By now I am getting rather frustrated.

 My head is going round thinking about all I am missing, and then, tranquillity.
 It’s as if the stress and anxiety is relieved.
 I do not actually have to look at the phone, answer the calls or check social media.

 There is another world going on and I am not a part of it.
 It does not affect me and I cannot affect it, the responsibility of amending my virtual alter-ego had ceased.